 On February 22, 2012 Wayne Pacelle, HSUS president and CEO, blogged that, “Richards should step down and make way for an appointee who balances the diverse interests of the people of California―who want something more than a lion hunter in the lead.”

 Perhaps Pacelle really wants Richards to step down and make way for someone who follows HSUS views and does not hunt—anything, anywhere.

-Apparently HSUS feels that its financial investment in the California Department of Fish and Game gives the organization the political clout to determine whether a hunter can continue to manage a department that is charged to manage all wildlife—and hunting, trapping, and fishing.
+Apparently, HSUS feels that its financial investment in the California Department of Fish and Game gives the organization the political clout to determine whether a hunter can continue to manage a department that is charged to manage all wildlife—and hunting, trapping, and fishing.

 The ranting by Pacelle continued again on March 2 when he blogged: “The NRA and U.S. Sportsmen’s Alliance are bellyaching that Richards is being unfairly targeted for a legal hunt.”

 Mr. Pacelle has us dead right there.
 The U.S. Sportsmen’s Alliance will always stand up for the rights of America’s hunters and anglers.
 And we’re not alone in this fight.
-In addition to the NRA, the National Shooting Sports Foundation, Safari Club International, Masters of Foxhounds, Congressional Sportsmen’s Foundation, National Shooting Sports Foundation and many, many more organizations have all lent their support to Commissioner Richards.
+In addition to the NRA, the National Shooting Sports Foundation, Safari Club International, Masters of Foxhounds, Congressional Sportsmen’s Foundation, National Shooting Sports Foundation, and many, many more organizations have all lent their support to Commissioner Richards.

-The bottom line is that HSUS has declared open season on wildlife professionals who hunt.
+The bottom line is that HSUS has declared an open season on wildlife professionals who hunt.
 And we can’t just take that lying down.
 And neither should any other hunter.
 HSUS has already hoodwinked half of California’s state legislature to call for Commissioner Richard’s head.